gr0uch/tapdance/README.md

 Output a comment line.

+### runTest.assert

+This can be overridden to use a different assert function.

 ## Building

 You will need a Common Lisp implementation like [SBCL](http://www.sbcl.org), and `wget`.
 If installing the developer dependencies didn't work the first time, you may need to `cd node_modules/sigil-cli && make`.